Skip to content

 1. Customer-Centric Focus: VSM should always begin with the customer in mind.
 Understanding what the customer values ensures that the mapping process aligns with delivering that value efficiently.

-2. Holistic Systems Thinking: Rather than optimizing individual processes, VSM emphasizes viewing the entire value stream to identify and eliminate waste, ensuring improvements benefit the whole system.
+2. Holistic Systems Thinking: Rather than optimizing individual processes (i.e. individual "component" efficiency), VSM emphasizes viewing the entire value stream to identify and eliminate waste, ensuring systematic improvements and efficiency (e.g. if one rower suddenly changed their stroke rate, they'd immediately cause the boat to change direction and potentially lose the race).

 3. Leadership Engagement: Effective VSM requires the involvement of stakeholders who have the authority and vision to implement significant changes.
 Their engagement ensures that improvements are strategic and aligned with mission objectives.